Combustion and Fire Systems

 Proposals submitted to solicitations, such as the CAREER program, must meet the respective deadlines of those solicitations.
 There is no deadline for workshop or supplement proposals, proposals for EArly-concept Grants for Exploratory Research (EAGER), or Rapid Response Grants (RAPID).
 As noted below, PIs are strongly encouraged to discuss their requests with the Program Director before submission of proposals of this nature.

-The goal of the Combustion and Fire Systems program is to generate cleaner global and local environments, enhance public safety, improve energy and homeland security, and enable more efficient energy conversion and manufacturing.
+The goal of the Combustion and Fire Systems program is to advance energy conversion efficiency, improve energy security, enable cleaner environments, and enhance public safety.

 Research areas of interest for this program include:

-- Basic Combustion Science: Laminar and turbulent combustion of gas, liquid, and solid fuels in premixed, non-premixed, partially premixed, and homogeneous modes over a broad range of temperatures, pressures and length scales; burning of novel and synthetic fuels; development of predictive models and diagnostic tools.
+- Basic Combustion Science: Combustion of gas, liquid, and solid fuels over a broad range of temperatures, pressures, and length scales; combustion at supercritical conditions; advanced unmanned aerial vehicle (UAV) propulsion concepts; flame synthesis; integration of fuel design and combustion; control of reaction pathways; development of chemical kinetics, predictive models, and diagnostic tools.

 - Combustion Science Related to Clean Energy: Increasing efficiency and reducing pollution; production and use of renewable fuels; biomass combustion, gasification, and fast pyrolysis; technologies such as oxy-fuel combustion and chemical looping combustion for carbon capture.